Medicare for Visa Holders

 – Where an applicant does not have permission to work, they will need to provide evidence that they are a spouse, parent or child of an Australian citizen or permanent resident.

-To learn more about enrolling in Medicare on a visa, visit your local Medicare centre or read this Government guide.
+To learn more about enrolling in Medicare on a visa, visit your local Medicare centre or read this Government guide (updated for COVID-19).